-In the aftermath of the 2008 global financial crisis, Greece revealed that it had been understating its deficit figures for years, news that then prevented it from borrowing in the global financial markets.
-As it skirted bankruptcy in 2010, Greece received two international bailouts totaling approximately $264 billion from the International Monetary Fund, the European Central Bank, and the European Commission, according to the New York Times.
-With the funds going primarily toward repayment of Greece’s huge debt, the nation’s economy continued to shrink, and unemployment skyrocketed to 25% this year.
+In the aftermath of the 2008 global financial crisis, Greece revealed it had been understating its deficit figures for years, news that prevented it from borrowing in the global financial markets.
+After skirting bankruptcy in 2010, Greece received two international bailouts totaling approximately $318 billion from the International Monetary Fund and the European Union.
+With the funds going primarily toward repayment of Greece’s huge debt, the nation’s economy continued to shrink, and unemployment skyrocketed.

-Having risen to power in opposition to the austerity of European-led recovery plans, Greece’s new prime minister, Alexis Tsipras, engaged Greece’s European creditors—the 19 nations that use the euro—in a new round of bailout negotiations this past summer.
-With “a style of bluster and attack that is just not how things are done among European leaders,” according to Neil Irwin of the Times, Tsipras and his negotiating team demanded a reduction in its debt—a so-called haircut.
+In 2015, having risen to power in opposition to the austerity of European-led recovery plans, Greece’s new prime minister, Alexis Tsipras, engaged Greece’s European creditors—the 18 other nations besides Greece that use the euro—in a new round of bailout negotiations.
+With “a style of bluster and attack that is just not how things are done among European leaders,” according to Neil Irwin of the New York Times, Tsipras and his negotiating team demanded a reduction in its debt—a so-called haircut.

 As Tsipras had hoped, Greeks rejected the European deal.
-But the outcome had repercussions that the prime minister apparently had not anticipated.
+But the outcome had repercussions that the prime minister seemed not to have anticipated.
 Conveying defiance and instability, the referendum result put the nation’s financial system on the brink of collapse.
 Greece’s banks and stock market closed, and the negative press took a toll on the tourism industry.

 - Think several steps ahead.
 Tsipras appeared to view his decision to hold a referendum as a means of firming up his approval at home.
 Yet he failed to adequately think through what might happen if voters rejected the bailout deal: that Greece’s economy could tumble further, putting it in an even weaker negotiating position with Germany and its allies.

 - Match your pace to outside events.
-When you are negotiating amid a crisis, pacing is key.
-At times you may want to try to encourage a slower, more methodical pace; at other times, you will need to keep up with rapidly changing events.
-The Greek government appeared oblivious to such pacing issues, conducting leisurely bailout negotiations with its creditors and pausing for a referendum even with its economy in free fall.
+A keen sense of pacing is one of the most important crisis negotiation skills.
+Sometimes you may want to try to encourage a slower, more methodical pace; at other times, you will need to keep up with rapidly changing events.
+The Greek government ignored such pacing issues, conducting leisurely bailout negotiations with its creditors and pausing for a referendum even with its economy in free fall.

 - Rationally assess your own power.
-A hard-line approach to negotiation that includes making rigid demands and attacking the other party’s views is rarely an effective negotiating strategy.
-It’s a downright disastrous choice when you have no appealing alternatives to agreement.
+A hard-line approach to negotiation that includes making rigid demands and attacking the other party’s views is rarely an effective crisis negotiation strategy.
+It’s a downright disastrous choice when you have no strong BATNA, or best alternative to a negotiated agreement.
 When asking for favors, make it easy for the other side to say yes, both with your actions and your demeanor.